Hannibal: Battle of Trebia

 Hannibal's perilous march brought him into the Roman territory and frustrated the attempts of the enemy to fight out the main issue on foreign ground.
-His sudden appearance among the Gauls of the Po Valley, moreover, enabled him to detach those tribes from their new allegiance to the Romans before the Romans could take steps to check the rebellion.
-Publius Cornelius Scipio was the consul who commanded the Roman force sent to intercept Hannibal (he was also the father of Scipio Africanus).
-He had not expected Hannibal to make an attempt to cross the Alps, since the Romans were prepared to fight the war in the Iberian Peninsula.
-With a small detachment still positioned in Gaul, Scipio made an attempt to intercept Hannibal.
+His sudden appearance among the Gauls of the Po Valley enabled him to detach those tribes from their allegiance to the Romans before the Romans could take steps to check the rebellion.
+Consul Publius Cornelius Scipio, the father of Scipio Africanus, assumed responsibility for dealing with Hannibal.

+Scipio had not expected Hannibal to make an attempt to cross the Alps and had already sent most of his forces abroad to fight the war in the Iberian Peninsula.
+With only a small detachment still positioned in Gaul, Scipio nevertheless attempted to confront Hannibal.
 He succeeded, through prompt decision and speedy movement, in transporting his army to Italy by sea in time to meet Hannibal.
-Hannibal's forces moved through the Po Valley and were engaged in the Battle of Ticinus.
+Hannibal's forces moved through the Po Valley and were engaged in the Battle of Ticinus in November 218 BC.
 Here, Hannibal forced the Romans to evacuate the plain of Lombardy, by virtue of his superior cavalry.
 The victory was minor, but it encouraged the Gauls and Ligurians to join the Carthaginian cause.
 Their troops bolstered his army back to around 40,000 men.
 Scipio was severely injured, his life only saved by the bravery of his son who rode back onto the field to rescue his fallen father.
-Scipio retreated across the Trebia to camp at Placentia with his army mostly intact.
+Scipio retreated across the Trebbia to camp at Placentia with his army mostly intact.

-The other Roman consular army was rushed to the Po Valley.
 Even before news of the defeat at Ticinus had reached Rome, the Senate had ordered Consul Tiberius Sempronius Longus to bring his army back from Sicily to meet Scipio and face Hannibal.
-Hannibal, by skilful manoeuvres, was in position to head him off, for he lay on the direct road between Placentia and Arminum, by which Sempronius would have to march to reinforce Scipio.
-He then captured Clastidium, from which he drew large amounts of supplies for his men.
-But this gain was not without loss, as Sempronius avoided Hannibal's watchfulness, slipped around his flank, and joined his colleague in his camp near the Trebia River near Placentia.
-There Hannibal had an opportunity to show his masterful military skill at the Trebia in December of the same year, after wearing down the superior Roman infantry, when he cut it to pieces with a surprise attack and ambush from the flanks.
+Hannibal, by skillful maneuvers, was in position to head him off, for he lay on the direct road between Placentia and Arminum, by which Sempronius would have to march to reinforce Scipio.
+Hannibal captured Clastidium, from which he drew large amounts of supplies for his men.
+But this gain was not without loss, as Sempronius avoided Hannibal's watchfulness, slipped around his flank, and joined his colleague near the Trebbia near Placentia.
+There, Hannibal had an opportunity to show his masterful military skill at the Trebia in December, wearing down the superior Roman infantry before cutting it to pieces with a surprise attack and ambush from the flanks.
+However, most or all of his war elephants had died of injuries or the cold that winter, and none took part in the succeeding battles.